 As climate change drives increased drought in many forested regions, mechanistic understanding of the factors conferring drought tolerance in trees is increasingly important.
 The dendrochronological record provides a window through which we can understand how tree size and traits shape growth responses to droughts.

-We analyzed tree-ring records for twelve species in a broadleaf deciduous forest in Virginia (USA) to test hypotheses on how tree height, microenvironment characteristics, and species’ traits shaped drought responses across the three strongest regional droughts over a 60-year period.
+We analyzed tree-ring records for twelve species in a broadleaf deciduous forest in Virginia (USA) to test hypotheses for how tree height, microenvironment characteristics, and species’ traits shaped drought responses across the three strongest regional droughts over a 60-year period.

-Drought tolerance (resistance, recovery, and resilience) decreased with tree height, which was strongly correlated with exposure to higher evaporative demand and solar radiation.
-The potentially greater rooting volume of larger trees did not confer a resistance advantage, but marginally increased recovery and resilience, in sites with low topographic wetness index.
-Drought tolerance was greater among species whose leaves experienced less shrinkage upon desiccation and lost turgor (wilted) at more negative water potentials.
+Drought tolerance (resistance, recovery, and resilience) decreased with tree height, which correlated with exposure to higher solar radiation and evaporative demand.
+The potentially greater rooting volume of larger trees did not confer a resistance advantage, but marginally increased recovery and resilience in sites with low topographic wetness index.
+Drought tolerance was greater among species whose leaves lost turgor (wilted) at more negative water potentials, and that experienced less shrinkage upon desiccation.

 The tree-ring record reveals that tree height and leaf drought tolerance traits influenced growth responses during and after significant droughts in the meteorological record.
 As climate change-induced droughts intensify, tall trees with drought-sensitive leaves will be most vulnerable to immediate and longer-term growth reductions.